yuk7/ArchWSL/README.md

       - `--default-uid`: Get the default user uid in this distro
       - `--append-path`: Get on/off status of Append Windows PATH to $PATH
       - `--mount-drive`: Get on/off status of Mount drives
-      - `--lxuid`: Get LxUID key for this distro backup
+      - `--lxguid`: Get WSL GUID key for this distro

+    backup [contents]
-      - Execute the backup function using tar.
+      - `--tgz`: Output backup.tar.gz to the current directory using tar command
+      - `--reg`: Output settings registry file to the current directory

     clean
-      - Uninstalls the distro.
+      - Uninstall the distro.

     help
       - Print this usage message.